‘Rock ‘n’ Roll Heaven’ found in a Speck of Northern Alabama

-‘The Swampers’ integrated soul, rock and the blues to become sought-after, elite instrumentalists
+‘The Swampers’ in Muscle Shoals integrated soul, rock and the blues to become sought-after, elite instrumentalists

 Specialty musicians in certain towns and cities across America created a certain sound and were thus sought-after by well-known solo artists of all stripes.

-Los Angeles had its Wrecking Crew (which I featured in a recent post), which helped propel Glen Campbell to stardom.
+Los Angeles had its Wrecking Crew (which I featured in a 2017 post), which helped propel Glen Campbell to stardom.

 In Detroit, the Funk Brothers were Motown’s house band (though they occasionally moonlighted when Berry Gordy wasn’t looking).
-These were a supremely talented and creative bunch whose sound dominated radio for years, and were totally anonymous until Marvin Gaye listed their names in the liner notes of his transformational 1971 album, What’s Going On.
+These were a supremely talented and creative bunch whose sound dominated radio for years.
+They were totally anonymous until Marvin Gaye listed their names in the liner notes of his transformational 1971 album, What’s Going On.

 And then there’s that group of musicians in a town in Alabama.
 I’ll let Lynyrd Skynyrd’s lyric in “Sweet Home Alabama” explain: